ArchismanKarmakar/github-readme-templates/README.md

 <p align="center"><i>Loved the project?
 Please visit our <a href="https://awesome-github-readme-profile.netlify.app">Website</a></i></p>
 <br />

 #### I am not the creater of this project.
 I created this repo just to test my skills, to learn.
 So, I would not be responsible for any problem.
-The original repo link is [here](https://[github.com/ryo-ma/awesome-README-templates) and the owner of this Priject is [Elangovan Sndar](https://github.com/elangosundar)
+The original repo link is [here](https://[github.com/ryo-ma/awesome-README-templates) and the owner of this Project is [Elangovan Sndar](https://github.com/elangosundar)

 <br />
 This repo aims to collect the all `awesome beautiful READMEs profile` and make your Profile look good & Inspire other's.